rsepulveda2/rsa-form/README.md

 Remember to add this line to your controller: params.merge!( RsaForm.decrypt_form( params[:jCryption], session[:key_pair])) if params[:jCryption]

-You can customize the look and feel of the login widget by changing the css file: /stylesheets/rsa-form.css
+You can customize the look and feel of the login widget by:

-You can replace the key graphics for the keypad by substituting the following files (just use the same names) /images/(0.png - 9.png, clr.png, del.png)
+- Change the css file: /stylesheets/rsa-form.css

-Or if you would like to totally rewrite the widget's html, copy the:
+- Replace the graphics for the keypad.
+The following files can be replaced: /images/(0.png - 9.png, clr.png, del.png)
-/vendor/plugins/rsa-form/app/views/rsa_form directory to your /app/views directory.
+- Rewrite the widget's html, copy the /vendor/plugins/rsa-form/app/views/rsa_form directory to your /app/views directory.

-Make your modifications to the /app/views/rsa_form/_login.html.erb file.
+	Make modifications to the /app/views/rsa_form/_login.html.erb file.

 	To avoid breaking the javascript, don't modify the "img" tags, and don't change the id attribute of the password text field tag and the form tag.

 Issues: